-Maybe it happened when you were shoveling snow.
-Or maybe you were picking up a bag of mulch at Home Depot that was a little heavier than you’d thought.
-Or maybe you weren’t doing much of anything—and suddenly, ouch—your back went out.
+Maybe it happened when you were shoveling snow last month.
+Or maybe you were picking up a bag of mulch at Home Depot before the quarantine that was a little heavier than you’d thought.
+Or maybe you weren’t doing much of anything — and suddenly, ouch — your back went out.

 According to National Institutes of Health (NIH), some four out of five Americans will experience acute lower back pain during their lifetimes.
 It’s one of the leading causes of work absences, behind colds and flu.
 It’s also the second biggest reason we visit the doctor.

 Moreover, often at patients’ behest, doctors order MRI or CT scans to pinpoint the cause of the pain.
-But diagnostic imaging is usually unnecessary, says the American Academy of Family Physicians (AAFP)—and what’s more, may not help you recuperate faster.
+But diagnostic imaging is usually unnecessary, says the American Academy of Family Physicians (AAFP) — and what’s more, may not help you recuperate faster.
+Not to mention how difficult it would be right now to schedule a scan.

 In the meantime, here’s what you can do to ease the pain and get back to life ASAP.